karkhaz/tuscan/README.md

 Directories
 -----------

-*   deps_graph:
+*   deps_to_ninja

-    A python script and associated container that outputs dependency relationships between all Arch Linux packages.
-This only needs to be run once, although it's fairly speedy.
+    A python script and associated container that outputs dependency relationships between all Arch Linux packages as a ninja build file.